fjpeleato/shark-controller-GUI/README.md

 For more information, visit http://discoverylab.cis.fiu.edu/index.php?mid=Projects_Undergraduate&document_srl=954

 The SharkControlGUI, as its name indicates, serves as a remote control for the shark prototype.
-Only requirement is a computer with Java installed and a Bluetooth adapter.
+Only requirement is a computer with Java installed and a serial port connection to the fish (Bluetooth or direct connection).

 Features:
 - Allows to regulate the forward speed of the shark